Man arrested on Avenue H after allegedly attempting to murder brother, barricading himself inside

 Arien Taylor, 18, was arrested for attempted second-degree murder after he barricaded himself in a house in the 10000 block of Avenue H near Woodcock Streeton after a shooting around 8:46 a.m.

+The violent altercation happened after Taylor became upset because his brother had drunk the Hawaiian Punch the pair had in the home, the victim told police.
+The brother then ran out of the house and tried to call his mother.
+This is when police were contacted, an affidavit said.

-Taylor was surrounded by a SWAT team and eventually detained without incident, Baton Rouge Police said.
+A SWAT team surrounded Taylor and eventually detained without incident, Baton Rouge Police said.

+When officers made their way into the home, they found bullet holes and a broken-down door leading to the victim's bedroom.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.